greg-js/arch-wiki-md-repo/wiki/_content/english/Systemd-User.md

 ### D-Bus

-Some programs will need a [D-Bus](/index.php/D-Bus "D-Bus") user message bus.
-Traditionally it had been started when launching a desktop environment via `dbus-launch`, but since version 226, systemd has become the manager of the user message bus.[[3]](https://www.archlinux.org/news/d-bus-now-launches-user-buses/) The *dbus-daemon* is started once per user for all sessions with the provided `dbus.socket` and `dbus.service` user units.
+Some programs will need a [D-Bus](/index.php/D-Bus "D-Bus") user message bus, and systemd is the manager of the user message bus.[[3]](https://www.archlinux.org/news/d-bus-now-launches-user-buses/) The *dbus-daemon* is started once per user for all sessions with the provided `dbus.socket` and `dbus.service` user units.

 **Note:** If you had previously created these units manually under `/etc/systemd/user/` or `~/.config/systemd/user/`, they can be removed.